spryker/cakephp-statemachine/docs/README.md

 - `bin/cake bake state_machine_command MyCommand`
 - `bin/cake bake state_machine_condition MyCondition`

+Make sure to load the Bake plugin before this one, though, for the bake commands to be enabled.

 Let's hook them up to the PHP counterpart then:
 ```php
     public function getCommands(): array